Miriam Leal, Program Associate

 An independent community service organization founded in 1986, the Boosters Club provides supplemental funding to enhance the spirit and quality of the athletic program.
 You can join in this support by making an online donation here.

 Mt.
-Shasta Athletic Boosters Club Memorial Scholarships (Sally Garcia and Robert McGregor) Deadline: To Be Announced
+Shasta Athletic Boosters Club Memorial Scholarships (Sally Garcia and Robert McGregor) Deadline: March 8, 2017 @ 8:30pm (PST)

 Shasta Natural Science Scholarship